aldebaran/libqi/doc/source/api/cpp/future.rst

   qi::Future<int> Worker::calculate() {
     qi::Promise<int> promise;
-    qi::getEventLoop()->async(boost::bind(&Worker::doWork, this, promise));
+    qi::async(boost::bind(&Worker::doWork, this, promise));
     return promise.future();
   }

 Now, ``calculate`` is asynchronous!
-But this isn't useful at all, our code is more complex and this could have been done just by calling `qi::EventLoop::async` or other async methods in qimessaging.
+But this isn't useful at all, our code is more complex and this could have been done just by calling `qi::async`.
 What we can do now is implement cancellation so that one can call `cancel()` on the returned future to abort the action.

 Cancellation support
 --------------------